collinswm/magic_mushroom/README.md

 # Process
 The process followed has been to develop the material here under time pressure using a series of modelling techniques to explore, transform and model the Mushroom dataset.

-For the purposes of this project I have run some exploratory analysis, correlations and visualisations to see how the underlying data relate to the target variable 'class'.
-Once the data is prepared this is run through a series of classification models, with errors reported and visualised.
-There is some heavy borrowing from other approaches here, as I am using it as an attempt to improve my python + machine learning skills.

 #Steps Followed

 1. Prepare and process data: